FREE Shipping on orders over $899

 History of matcha tea

 In Japanese, "cha" means tea, and "ma" means powder , so the word matcha literally translates to tea powder.
-It is believed that the first tea seeds were brought to Japan from China by the Zen monk Eisai.
-The tea ceremony celebrates the profound beauty of simple things, the extraordinary in the ordinary, and aims to bring all participants to the here and now.
+The first tea seeds are believed to have been brought to Japan from China by the Zen monk Eisai.
+The tea ceremony celebrates the profound beauty of simple things, the extraordinary in the ordinary, and aims to bring all participants into the here and now.

-These profound physiological benefits of matcha intuited by the sages of Japan are now proven by modern science, while more and more groundbreaking studies are being published on the health benefits of green tea.
+These profound physiological benefits of matcha, intuited by Japanese sages, are now confirmed by modern science, while groundbreaking studies on the health benefits of green tea are increasingly being published.

-Matcha tea is the youngest leaf of green tea ( Camellia sinensis) which is protected from the sun and then turned into dust.
-Matcha tea serves to increase metabolism, promoting weight loss, reduce stress, improve mood and memory, care for liver health, prevent premature aging and reduce the risk of developing chronic diseases.
+Matcha tea is the youngest leaf of green tea ( Camellia sinensis) It is protected from the sun and then ground into powder.
+Matcha tea is used to boost metabolism, promote weight loss, reduce stress, improve mood and memory, maintain liver health, prevent premature aging, and reduce the risk of developing chronic diseases.

-These benefits are due to the fact that matcha tea contains large amounts of theanine, chlorophyll and caffeine, providing powerful antioxidant, thermogenic, stimulant, cardioprotective and hepatoprotective properties.
+These benefits are due to the fact that matcha tea contains large amounts of theanine, chlorophyll, and caffeine, providing potent antioxidant, thermogenic, stimulant, cardioprotective, and hepatoprotective properties.

 Benefits of matcha tea

-Matcha tea is used in many parts of the world, its benefits position it as one of the most sold and consumed teas by people, since it is very popular on social networks and this makes many more people aware of its benefits:
+Matcha tea is used in many parts of the world, and its benefits make it one of the most sold and consumed teas by people, as it is very popular on social media, which makes many more people aware of its benefits:

 Leave a comment